Lexington Spinal Cord Injury Lawyers

 The defendants in a Lexington spinal cord injury claim vary depending on the type of accident and how the accident happened.
 Possible defendants include vehicle drivers and owners, property owners, product and vehicle manufacturers, negligent physicians, and other individuals and businesses.

 When you’re in agony and just trying to get out of the bed in the morning, it can be hard to imagine the full cost of your injuries.
-At Wilt & Associates, we focus on every aspect of your injuries that can help with your case and set you up for recovery.
+At Wilt Injury Lawyers, we focus on every aspect of your injuries that can help with your case and set you up for recovery.
 Our lawyers work with neurologists and other healthcare providers to fully understand the lifelong medical care that may be needed and all the ways your SCI affects your life.

 We demand compensation for all your current and future damages, including: